grimmash/tors_tomb_of_the_nine_gods/readme.md

 This is a Foundry Module that provides custom maps for the Tomb of the Nine Gods for teh Tomb of Annihilation campaign.
 The maps were created by Tor and the raw files can be found on their Patreon [Tor's Emporium](https://www.patreon.com/posts/tomb-of-nine-new-59560381).

+#To Do:
+- Rework walls from Tor's version to a more "best practice" version
+- Add journals entries for:
+  - Walls
+  - Teleports
+  - Tile triggers
+  - Macro Integration
+  - Various Notes
+  - Add Rolltables
+- Documentation on github
+- Evaluate other mod integration/dependencies

+# Overview
 This repo contains a Compendium that has custom maps and tiles for use in Foundry VTT.

 Included: